-The term "tsunameter" in this document refers to all bottom pressure recorder installations, including SMART (Science Monitoring And Reliable Telecommunications) cables and cable observatories.
-SMART cables and S-Net, DONET and NEPTUNE cable observatories have the advantage of allowing continuous recording of bottom pressure, whereas standalone automatic tsunameters such as Deep-ocean Assessment and Reporting of Tsunamis buoys (DARTs) afford high resolution tsunami detection only during relatively short period of time of the "Event Mode" (2-24 hours) (Rabinovich and Eblé, 2015).
+SMART cables and S-Net, DONET and NEPTUNE cable observatories have the advantage of allowing continuous recording of bottom pressure, whereas standalone automatic tsunameters such as Deep-ocean Assessment and Reporting of Tsunamis buoy systems (DARTs) afford high resolution tsunami detection only during relatively short period of time of the "Event Mode" (2-24 hours) (Rabinovich and Eblé, 2015).
 In general, the tsunameter networks target tsunamis caused by subduction zone megathrust earthquakes, although there are DART buoys targeted to provide essential tsunami information to specific Member States.